abaez/ansible-role-rustup/README.md

 Usage
 -----

 Besides the role variables, with the exception of [parallel], you only need to enable the role on your playbook.
+If you want to install your own crates, targets, or toolchains, you can simply be replacing the variables given in [defaults].

 For using the [parallel] package, you need to run the role with [become] enabled for privilege of enabled **madvise** mode for usage.